dashboarddesignpatterns/dashboarddesignpatterns.github.io/tradeoffs.md

 * the amount of **interactivity** required to access information in your dashboard.

 Each of these parameters, you can either **increase** or **decrease**.
 For example,
-* you increase the available screenspace by showing the dashboard on a larger screen or using an overflow (page scroll)
+* you **increase screenspace** by showing the dashboard on a larger screen or using an overflow (page scroll)
-* you decrease the screenspace by showing it on a mobile phone or embedding the dashboard into an existing UI
+* you **decrease screenspace** by showing it on a mobile phone or embedding the dashboard into an existing UI
-* you increase the number of pages by distributing content across more pages.
+* you **increase the number of pages** by distributing content across more pages.
-* you decrease the number of pages by combining content into the same page.
+* you **decrease the number of pages** by combining content into the same page.
-* you increase abstraction by showing aggregated data, single values, or derived values
+* you **increase abstraction** by showing aggregated data, single values, or derived values
-* you decrease abstraction by showing more detail about your data and information.
+* you **decrease abstraction** by showing more detail about your data and information.
-* you increase interactivity by providing means for exploration, navitation, filter&focus, and personalization
+* you **increase interactivity** by providing means for exploration, navitation, filter&focus, and personalization
-* you decrease interactivity by reducing interactive means.
+* you **decrease interactivity** by reducing interactive means

 Now, ideally, you want to **minimize all of these parameters**.
-* minimize screenspace because the less space your dashboard takes, the better you can embedd it or show it on mobile.
+* **minimize screenspace** because the less space your dashboard takes, the better you can embedd it or show it on mobile.
-* minimize abstraction to show as much of your data and information to your viewer.
+* **minimize abstraction** to show as much of your data and information to your viewer.
-* minimize the number of pages you have because then a viewer sees all the information at a glance and you can
+* **minimize the number of pages** because then a viewer sees all the information at a glance and you can
-* minimize interaction because a viewer can do other things while observing the dashboard and no information is hidden.
+* **minimize interaction** because a viewer can do other things while observing the dashboard and no information is hidden.

+## Balancing Parameters

 If your data, information, and context allows you to easily minimize all of these parameter you are good.
 However, in many cases your data and information are too much to minimize all parameters easily.
 In that case, you need to **make tradeoffs**